 Cervical Endoscopic Rhizotomy

-A cervical endoscopic rhizotomy is a least invasive surgery (Connect to appropriate website page) performed by a spine surgeon that allows direct visualization of the nerves to painful facet joints of your neck.
+A cervical endoscopic rhizotomy is a least invasive surgery performed by a spine surgeon that allows direct visualization of the nerves to painful facet joints of your neck.
 This surgery, through a ½ inch incision, using an HD camera attached to an endoscope, targets small nerves, called the dorsal medial branches, that carry pain signals from your neck and shoulders to your brain.
 In this surgery, a radiofrequency probe is placed through the endoscope to directly ablate and remove these dorsal ramus medial branch facet nerves to interrupt the pain signal and relieve the perception of neck pain.

 The dorsal ramus medial branch facet nerves do not control any muscle functionality in your neck and shoulders.
 Therefore, the cervical endoscopic rhizotomy has no negative impact on your ability to function after surgery.
 This minor surgery may even spare or delay significant spinal fusion surgery.

 Who Is A Good Candidate For A Cervical Endoscopic Rhizotomy?

 Patients suffering from neck and shoulder pain, resulting from inflammation, degeneration, or arthritis of the cervical facet joints, which have failed conservative care, may greatly benefit.
 If a patient gets 50% or more relief from a cervical medial branch block injection, this confirms that the facet joint is causing a significant portion of the pain and that the patient will get good to excellent pain relief results from the cervical endoscopic rhizotomy.